Joe McCann

-Joe McCann (2 November 1947 – 15 April 1972) was an Irish republican paramilitary.
+Joe McCann (2 November 1947 – 15 April 1972) was an Irish republican volunteer.
 A member of the Irish Republican Army and later the Official Irish Republican Army, he was active in politics from the early 1960s and participated in the early years of the Troubles in Northern Ireland.
 He was shot dead during a confrontation with RUC Special Branch members and British paratroopers in 1972.

 Early life

 He was born in the former Pound Loney section of the Lower Falls area of West Belfast, and spent most of his life there and in the nearby Markets area of the city.
-His mother died when he was four years old, leaving four children.
+His mother Jane McCann (née McGuire) died when he was four years old, leaving four children.
 His father remarried.
 By 1953, he and his family moved to the then-mixed Highfield estate off the Springfield road.
 He was educated at St Mary's grammar school on Barrack Street in Belfast, where he developed an interest in the Irish language.
-He was expelled from the school due to allegedly arguing about politics and religion with the Christian brothers.
+He was expelled from the school due to allegedly arguing about politics and religion with the Christian Brothers.
 He became an apprentice bricklayer at age 15.
-He joined the Fianna Éireann at age 12, and then joined the IRA in the 1964 after his family moved to Turf Lodge.
+He joined the Fianna Éireann at age 12, and then joined the IRA in 1964 after his family moved to Turf Lodge.

 In 1964 he was involved in a riot on Divis Street in Belfast in opposition to the threat from loyalist leader Ian Paisley to march on the area and remove an Irish tricolour flying over the election office of Billy McMillen.
 In 1965, he was arrested with five others after they disrupted an army recruitment event at St Gabriel's School in North Belfast.
 They refused to recognise the court and subsequently served nine months in Crumlin Road jail.
 He had expressed an interest in the priesthood while a teenager.
 He joined the Third Order of Saint Francis in his later teens, influenced by the Christian socialist Grille magazine which emphasised left-wing thinking within radical Christianity.

 McCann was active in the IRA's involvement in the civil rights activism, protesting against the development of the Divis Flats.
 He became involved in housing issues and any matters which related to local government.
 In 1969, after sectarian rioting in Belfast, the IRA split into two factions: the newly created Provisional Irish Republican Army, traditionalist militarists; and the existing organisation, which became known as the Official IRA, Marxist-Leninist-oriented socialists.
 McCann sided with the Officials.
 His brothers Dennis, Patrick and Brian, also joined the Official IRA.

 Personal life

 McCann married Anne McKnight who hailed from a strong republican family in the Markets area in Belfast.
 Anne's older brother, Bobby, was part of the 1956–62 border campaign and was arrested and jailed, as well as later being interned.
 In the 1964 election, Bobby unsuccessfully ran as a Republican candidate for Belfast South.
-Anne's brother Seán sided with the Provisionals after the 1969 split, and was a Sinn Féin councillor on Belfast City Council from 1985 to 1993, and once more from 1997 to 2001.